Document structure

 4. Certificates of a third category donor shall be issued by blood transfusion facilities.

-5. The titles of a second and a third category donor shall be awarded by the Ministry of Labour, Health and Social Affairs of Georgia on the recommendation of blood transfusion facilities.
+5. The titles of a second category donor and a first category donor shall be awarded by the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia on the recommendation of blood transfusion facilities.

-6. The title of an honoured donor shall be awarded by the Minister of Labour, Health and Social Affairs of Georgia.
+6. The title of an honoured donor shall be awarded by the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia.

 7. The above benefits shall also apply to those donors who have donated blood or plasma before the enactment of this Law.